 A closed-book, computer-based exam will take place

 Solutions to the theoretical questions can be handed in in the lecture room in paper or scanned and submitted via e-mail before the deadline.
 Code must be handed in online using the submission interface.
-Only in case the submission does not work: send your codes via E-Mail to your assistant and contact Diyora Salimova to update the configuration of the submission interface.
+Only in case the submission does not work: send your codes via E-Mail to your assistant and point out your issue that we can resolve it.

 Submissions of problem sheets in a group are not allowed.